-Last year in an article aimed focused on why publishers shouldn’t rely on Facebook, we acknowledged the ways journalists can take their power back and thrive online.
-As Oliver Reichenstein **wrote, that begins with “Writing as opposed to liking, thinking as opposed to reacting, owning your traffic as opposed to building up your Facebook followers that one day a Zuckerberg will take away from you when it suits his needs”
+Recently we discussed why publishers shouldn’t rely on Facebook, and we acknowledged the ways journalists can take their power back and thrive online.
+As Oliver Reichenstein wrote, that begins with “Writing as opposed to liking, thinking as opposed to reacting, owning your traffic as opposed to building up your Facebook followers that one day a Zuckerberg will take away from you when it suits his needs”.

 In a Neiman Lab article aptly titled, “Goodbye Attention Economy We’ll Miss You” Gideon Lichfield predicted the recent media shakeup, sharing “The attention economy that has been driving the media industry for much of the past decade may be about to give way to a more old-fashioned economy, in which the scarcest resource is once again people’s money, not their time.”
 And luckily, there are ways for journalists to take advantage of this economic shift.